jsoeterbroek/epoch/gold_hat.md

 Calendrical function of the Berlin Gold Hat
 -------------------------------------------

 Modern scholarship has demonstrated that the ornamentation of the gold leaf cones of the Schifferstadt type, to which the Berlin example belongs, represent systematic sequences in terms of number and types of ornaments per band.
 A detailed study of the Berlin example, which is the only one fully preserved, showed that the symbols probably represent a lunisolar calendar.
-The object would have permitted the determination of dates or periods in both lunar and solar calendars.[1][2]
+The object would have permitted the determination of dates or periods in both lunar and solar calendars.

 The functions discovered so far would permit the counting of temporal units of up to 57 months.
 A simple multiplication of such values would also permit the calculation of longer periods, such as metonic cycles.
 Each symbol, or each ring of a symbol, represents a single day.
 Apart from ornament bands incorporating differing numbers of rings there are special symbols and zones in intercalary areas, which would have had to be added to or subtracted from the periods in question.